Why you need it

 Potential use cases

-- Monitor and control four digital lines for triggers, frame clocks, behavioral events, or TTL pulses.
+- Monitor four digital lines for frame clocks, behavioral events, etc.;

 - Do it all at 75 kilosamples per second per channel, concurrently.